danielchatfield/latex-stuff/readme.md

 This repo contains some of my latex stuff.

+## Installation

+Different depending on distribution.
+You can just put the `.cls` file next to your source file for simplicity.

 ## Supervision Document Class

 This is the document class I use for my supervision work, it is an extension of